European mole: Dentition

 The variance of morphology between species is very important to paleontologists, as it can help define a fossil species.
 Unlike other characteristics that do not fossilize, like color and karyotype, dentition can be studied, as it fossilizes well and varies from species to species.
 Studying dentition can be very beneficial in recognizing the differences between fossils and subsequently being able to classify them.

 The Roman mole (Talpa romana) was once considered a subspecies of the European mole, as they are of similar size.
 The only obvious difference between the two is that T. romana has skin-covered eyes and it also has a caecoid pelvis, whereas T. europaea has a europoid pelvis.
 Although similar in body, the dentition of T. romana is obviously larger in size than that T. europaea.
 Both the length of the tooth row and the individual elements are larger.
-Moreover, the mesotyle of the upper molars is generally divided.
+Moreover, the mesostyle of the upper molars is generally divided.
 The dentition of T. europaea is small and the length of M1-M3 is less than 19% of the length of the condyle base.
 This mole also has relatively small molars for its size.